News Explorer

 • Tap the Aa icon at the bottom toolbar of the news article view.
 Scroll the article downwards when this toolbar is not visible, to make it visible again.

-• Tap on one of the four color theme circles in the popop menu.
+• Tap on one of the five color theme circles in the popup menu.

-• If you own an iPhone X, you may use the black theme to help improve battery life.
+• If you own an iPhone with an OLED display, you may use the black theme to help improve battery life.

-• In iOS 13 or newer, the System theme (second option) will automatically adapt the system appearance.
+• The System theme (second option) will automatically adapt the system appearance.

 tvOS